CVTJNII/FlapjackConfigurator/README.md

 Most (but not all) of the options are passed through directly to the API (This is logged at debug level). notification_media and notification_rules are merged down with the per contact rule with the highest precidence, contact defaults, and then baseline_options.
+The key must be present in the contact to merge to prevent partial settings from being built off defaults.
+Complete configs at the baseline_option level with automatic inheritance is not currently supported.

 Use
 ===